PlayStation 3 cluster: Deployments

 PlayStation 3 clusters have had different configurations.
 A distributed computing system utilizing PlayStation 3 consoles does not need to meet the strict definition of a computer cluster.

 The National Center for Supercomputing Applications had already built a cluster based on the PlayStation 2.
 Terra Soft Solutions released Yellow Dog Linux for the PlayStation 3, and sold PS3s with it pre-installed, in single units and in 8 and 32 node clusters.
 RapidMind developed a stream programming package for the PS3.

 On January 3, 2007, Dr. Frank Mueller, Professor of Computer Science at North Carolina State University, clustered 8 PS3s.
 Mueller commented that the 256 MB of system RAM is a limitation for this particular application, and considered attempting to retrofit more RAM.
 Software includes Fedora Core 5 Linux ppc64, MPICH2, OpenMP v2.5, GNU Compiler Collection, and CellSDK 1.1.

 In mid-2007, Gaurav Khanna, a professor in the Physics Department of the University of Massachusetts Dartmouth independently built a message-passing based cluster using eight PS3s running Fedora Linux, named the PS3 Gravity Grid.
 It was built with support from Sony Computer Entertainment as the first PS3 cluster with published scientific results.
 It performed astrophysical simulations of large supermassive black holes capturing smaller compact objects.
 Khanna claims that its performance exceeds that of a 100+ Intel Xeon core based traditional Linux cluster, on his simulations.
 The PS3 Gravity Grid gathered significant media attention from 2007 through 2010.
 Khanna also created an instructional website on building such clusters.

 In May 2008, The Laboratory for Cryptological Algorithms, under the direction of Arjen Lenstra at École Polytechnique Fédérale de Lausanne, built a cluster of 200 consoles which broke a record for the Diffie-Hellman problem on elliptic curves.
 The cluster operated until 2015.

 In November 2010, the Air Force Research Laboratory created a powerful supercomputer, nicknamed the "Condor Cluster", by connecting together 1,760 processors with 168 GPUs and 84 coordinating servers in a parallel array capable of 500 trillion floating-point operations per second (500 TFLOPS).
 As built, the Condor Cluster was the 33rd largest supercomputer in the world and was used to analyze high definition satellite imagery at a cost of only one tenth that of a traditional supercomputer.
+The Condor was also used to research Artificial Intelligence, Neuromorphic computing and Pattern Recognition.